 Volleyball is played on Monday, Friday and Saturday.
-Basketball is played on Tuesday and Thursday.
 Student Council also provides other activities during the school year.

 However, in order to “live above reproach” and to avoid the spiritual and physical dangers, students are not allowed to be involved in activities that do not tend toward spiritual growth or an “excellent spirit.”
 See: Forbidden Activities

 Music—since it is our desire to develop Christ-like character, the music we seek should fit the biblical framework given to us.
 Music has a deep influence on our Christian walk; therefore, we do not permit our students to listen to music which violates the Christian principles of harmony, decency, virtue, and edification.
 See: Forbidden Activities